Experiential Travel Session

 Our Experiential Travel Session is a one week program where students travel throughout the United States East Coast after completing the four-week English Language Institute.
 Enrollment is limited for this session and is only available to students who are have enrolled in ELI.

 Students with the desire to extend their summer learning experience have the option of attending the end-of-summer travel session.
 This program provides an opportunity for learning in a totally different setting.
 Students depart from Sem’s campus and travel with teachers and counselors visiting East coast cities.
-In 2018 we will visit Philadelphia with its historic downtown and great universities, Baltimore, home of the Inner Harbor and Johns Hopkins U. Washington DC with its many great schools, museums, and historic locations.
-This trip will conclude in New York City, buzzing with activity, great food, universities, cultural attractions, and historic sites.
+In 2018 we visited Philadelphia with its historic downtown and great universities, Baltimore, home of the Inner Harbor and Johns Hopkins U. Washington DC with its many great schools, museums, and historic locations.

 This experiential learning session affords students a change of pace along with an opportunity to discover sites beyond the Wyoming Seminary campus.
 Students continue to develop their English language skills, but the learning shifts from reading and writing in the classroom to the use of functional vocabulary in everyday situations.